BsNoSi/yellow-extension-ontime/README.md

 > Without start or end date the given file is always shown.

 **displaymode** (optional) if `1` the external file is shown as teaser (up to `[--more--]` including title)

+> [ontime] without any parameter shows a bold parameter list in preview.
+If not bold you should check if imgpop is correctly installed.

 #### Hints